Frequently Asked Questions

 The COA serves as the maximum limit a student may receive in financial aid.
 The combined total of all financial aid programs cannot exceed the COA.
 Therefore, a change in housing will change the COA which, as a result, changes the amount you may receive in financial aid.

-Although, living on-èßäÊÓƵapp housing provides many benefits, the costs for living on-èßäÊÓƵapp are considerably higher than the cost of living at home.
-Therefore, a change in housing from on-èßäÊÓƵapp to living at home could result in a reduction in financial aid need based eligibility.
+For example, the costs associated with living on-èßäÊÓƵapp are considerably higher than the cost of living at home.
+Therefore, a change in housing from on-èßäÊÓƵapp to living at home could result in a reduction in financial aid.

 What is the èßäÊÓƵapp Opportunity Award?

-This is an èßäÊÓƵapp need-based grant that is awarded after all scholarships, federal and state grants have been added to your financial aid package and is based on your demonstrated need that is not met by any and all other scholarships or grants.
+The èßäÊÓƵapp Opportunity Award is a form of institutional need-based aid that is offered after consideration of all other scholarships and federal and state grants you may qualify to receive.
+The amount is based on your demonstrated need that is not met by all other scholarships or grants and may therefore be different for each student.

-Will a change in housing impact my academic or talent-based scholarship be impacted?
+Will a change in housing impact my academic or merit-based scholarship?

 No, a change in your housing arrangements will not impact scholarships.